SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/09_enhancement_specifications.md

 This enhancement proposes adding a robust validation layer to check for logical errors in the LXC and VM configuration files before provisioning begins.
 This will prevent common misconfigurations and provide immediate, actionable feedback.

 ### Recommended Solution
-Implement a new Bash function, `validate_lxc_config_logic`, within the existing `phoenix_orchestrator.sh` script.
+Implement a new Bash function, `validate_lxc_config_logic`, within the `lxc-manager.sh` script.
 This leverages the current infrastructure (Bash, `jq`, logging) and avoids introducing new dependencies.

 ### High-Level Requirements
 - The validation function must be executed before any container creation (`pct create`) commands.